Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Control

-where $\G_{\id}$ represents the three rows of the null space basis matrix $\G$ for the $\id^{th}$ MAV.
+where $\matN_{\id}$ represents the three rows from the $\id^{th}$ row to the $\id+2^{th}$ row of the null space basis matrix $\matN$, which corresponds to the $\id^{th}$ MAV.
 Since eq.~(\ref{eq:nlopt}) is a nonlinear optimization problem with quadratic cost function and quadratic constraints, we use sequential quadratic programming solver for nonlinearly constrained gradient-based optimization~\cite{dieter1994acmnlsqp} in NLOPT~\cite{johnson2011nlopt} to solve eq.~(\ref{eq:nlopt}) and obtain $\vecc$.
 After obtaining $\vecc$, the desired cable tension forces can be obtained as follows

 \textbf{Discussion:} The proposed methods are both effective for the quadrotor team to keep a safe distance away from a given object, as we also experimentally verify in Section~\ref{sec:experimental_results}.
 However, considering computational aspects, the gradient-based method requires fewer resources compared to the optimization-based method.
 This is primarily due to the closed-form solution offered by the gradient-based approach, as demonstrated by eq. \eqref{eq:robotkgrad}.
 On the other hand, the optimization-based method needs to solve a nonlinear optimization problem.
 In Section~\ref{sec:discussion}, we provide a quantitative analysis of the computational complexity and resource usage for both methods based on our implementation.